Being a witness

 - The date and time that the case will be heard

-If you have received a summons or subpoena, you must attend on the date in question at the court.
-If you fail to do so, you can be imprisoned for "contempt of court".
-It is not a good defence for you to say that you are intimidated by one of the parties in the case or afraid to give evidence.
+If you get a summons or subpoena, you must attend court on the date listed on the form.
+If you fail to do so, you can be imprisoned for contempt of court.
+You cannot refuse to attend court as a witness because you say you are intimidated by one of the people in the case or because you are afraid to give evidence.

 As a court witness, you may be entitled to witness expenses.

-If you are a witness for the defence in a criminal trial, you may also be entitled to recover some of your witness expenses.
-You should tell the solicitor who has summonsed you to come to court what your expenses are.
+If you are a witness for the defence in a criminal trial, you may also be entitled to witness expenses.
+You should tell the solicitor who has summonsed you to court what your expenses are.

-If you are a witness in a civil trial, you will normally be entitled to recover any out-of-pocket expenses you have incurred as a result of having to give evidence.
-You should speak to the solicitor who has summonsed you to court and he or she will apply for expenses on your behalf.
-Normally all the witness expenses are paid by the party who has lost the civil case as the losing party will usually be ordered to pay the costs of both sides.
+If you are a witness in a civil trial, you will normally be entitled to any out-of-pocket expenses you have incurred from having to give evidence.
+You should speak to the solicitor who has summonsed you to court and they will apply for expenses on your behalf.
+Normally all the witness expenses are paid by the person who has lost the civil case, as the losing person will usually be ordered to pay the costs of both sides.